‘Sexless in Seattle’ Asked:

 There are things in my life that I don’t love to do, but I have learned to make them as enjoyable for myself as possible.
 This takes effort.
 You will probably never be swinging from the chandeliers waiting for your husband to come home and devour you.
 But if you lower your expectations of what sex should be for you, you could probably get to a point where you enjoy the closeness with your husband.
 This means taking some time to explore what could make sex more enjoyable for you and understanding what makes it less enjoyable.

 How you can change your low sex drive

 Do you like hugs and kisses?
 Do you like to snuggle?
 What makes you feel eww, yuck!
 And what makes you think, “This isn’t so bad”?
 If you and your husband could work together to maximize the good parts and minimize the negative ones, you will find that you will enjoy sex more.

-I’m glad that you are reaching out and looking for some help in this area.
+I’m glad you are reaching out and seeking help in this area having a low sex drive.
 You don’t have to suffer alone.
 Continue to seek out help until you find something that works.
 Sex can be enjoyable, even with a low libido.